 Wash your feet before entering the sauna.
 As your sauna routine may include jumping into the lake and going back and forth many times, make sure you do not bring unnecessary debris.
 Under normal conditions, a slight wash of the floor several times a year will keep them clean.
 One of the easiest ways to minimize discoloration and staining from accumulated perspiration and body oils is to use towels over benches and backrests.

-Empty wooden bucket and place them upside down to dry, preferably outside the sauna or on top of the stool.
+Empty wooden buckets and place them upside down to dry, preferably outside the sauna or on top of the stool.
 Avoid leaving metal buckets on the top bench as they can get hot to the touch nearer the ceiling.

 Proper maintenance of the outdoor sauna will simply extend its lifetime.
 If you have any suggestions or comments, do not hesitate to contact us or comment below.